Bertie Beetle: Showbags

-Other variants of the Bertie Beetle showbag are also offered, containing more items and subsequently selling at a higher price.
+Other variants of the Bertie Beetle showbag are offered with more items and at a higher price.
 In 2003, the Bertie Beetle Bonanza showbag was created to celebrate the 40th anniversary of Bertie Beetle, which came with many Bertie Beetles as well as a choice of a branded cooler bag or a basketball.
-In 2006, there were four variations in existence: a small red bag, a medium-sized blue bag, a large gold bag, and the '1-2-3' bag, which contains all three bags as well as some extras.
+In 2006, there were four variants: a small red bag, a medium-sized blue bag, a large gold bag, and the '1-2-3' bag, containing those three bags and some extras.
 In 2009, there were a number of bags, including Bertie Beetle Blue, Gold, and Platinum bags along with the Bertie Beetle Bonanza bag and a Bertie Beetle Triple Deal bag, which like the 1-2-3 bag contained the three coloured Bertie Beetle bags.
 In 2013, a 50th anniversary special edition of the Bertie Beetle showbag was made available, consisting of 50 Bertie Beetle chocolates and a mask.
 In 2019, the Bertie Beetle Retro Showbag was introduced to the range; it included a retro paper bag, Bertie Beetle chocolate bars and a choice of a bucket hat, socks, a collector's tin or 2 enamel camping mugs with retro graphics.
 In 2021 the most expensive Bertie Beetle showbag variant sold for $18.
 The Bertie Beetle showbag brand is currently managed by showbag company Chicane Marketing, which acts as an agent for Nestlé and produces other branded showbags for the multinational company.